2023 Best Allied Health Professions Associate Degree Trade Schools in Arkansas

 While working on their Associate Degree, allied health majors at UA Pulaski Tech accumulate an average of around $12,778 in student debt.

 Out of the 15 schools in Arkansas that were part of this year’s ranking, Arkansas Tech University landed the # 3 spot on the list.
-ATU is a medium-sized public school located in the remote town of Russellville.
+ATU is a medium-sized public school located in the town of Russellville.

 On average, allied health graduates from ATU take out $13,941 in student loans while working on their Associate Degree.